 Take your paper and place your new silhouette onto it, tracing the edge loosely so you know where your words shouldn’t go.
 I don’t recommend glueing it yet since if you mess up (like I did, no shame.) you’ll have to start 100% over.
 Now start to sketch out your words with a pencil lightly until you have it looking just right.
 I highly recommend using my hand lettering tutorial to help you out here!

 Go over it with pen or marker.
 I used black because I like the look of black lettering, but you can also use coloured pencils or markers here if you wish.
 Erase all of your pencil marks and glue your animal to your paper, and then make adjustments as necessary.
 Let dry and you’re done!
 Like I said, super easy, super simple and super cute!

 *Please note: for this, I used 8.5 x 11 cardstock.
 But keep in mind that frames for this size are a lot less common.
-I just ordered these so they do exist obviously, but the selection is less.
 You can use any size for this, though.

 So have you tried hand lettering yet?
 Are you convinced to give it a try?
 Have you ever made a decoration for your home?
 Let me know in the comments!

 If you liked this post, you may also like these!